 So how does crisis management look like in real life?
 Let’s take a look at Starbucks and their response to the crisis that occurred in the begin of April in Philadelphia.
 A quick recap – two African Americans went to a coffee house for a business meeting and ended up being arrested after one of the employees called the cops.

-Professor Americus Reed of Wharton Business School identified three best practices for managing brand crises:
+Professor Americus Reed of Wharton Business School identified three best practices for successful crisis management:

 - Validate concerns of other people.
 Even if you’re still verifying the facts of the case, show empathy and regret.